elxecutor/elxecutor/README.md

 ## About Me

-I'm a **Developer** who loves integrating secure coding practices into innovative systems.
-As an **Electronic & Electrical Engineering student**, I love exploring the intricacies of computers—from programming languages and development frameworks to computer hardware.
+I'm an **Developer** and an **Electronic & Electrical Engineering student**, I love exploring the intricacies of computers—from programming languages and development frameworks to computer hardware.

 - 🌱 **Currently Learning:**
-  - **React:** Expanding my front-end skills for more dynamic applications.
+  - **React:** Building dynamic web applications from scratch.
-  - **Cybersecurity:** Pursuing certifications to bolster my understanding of network and system security.
+  - **Cybersecurity:** Exploring strategies to secure networks and systems.
+  - **IoT & Embedded Systems:** Experimenting with microcontrollers and sensor integrations to understand hardware-software interactions.

 - 👯 **Looking to Collaborate On:**
-  Looking to collaborate on projects in system security and web development.
+  Projects where learning and experimentation are at the core—whether that’s a new IoT prototype, a web app, or exploring cybersecurity techniques.

 - 💬 **Ask Me About:**
   Python, Django, cybersecurity best practices, and how to integrate robust security into software applications.